Which festivals are going ahead in 2021?

 Subject to availability, General Sale 10am Thursday. https://t.co/48Wh6HgMDr pic.twitter.com/gT5vV3PBZO

-Wireless festival has announced its return as well as its move from Finsbury Park to south London's Crystal Palace Park for the first time ever.
+Wireless festival has announced its return and its move from Finsbury Park to south London's Crystal Palace Park for the first time ever.

-Isle of Wight Festival has moved its dates from its usual slot in June.
+Isle of Wight Festival organisers moved its dates from their usual slot in June to September this year and it looks like it paid off.
 Liam Gallagher will headline Friday 17 September, while Saturday 18 September will see Snow Patrol and David Guetta top the bill, which will also feature Sam Fender.
 Duran Duran are the Sunday night headliners on 19 September.

 🚨Our huge #IOW2021 line-up is here🚨— Isle of Wight Fest (@IsleOfWightFest) March 26, 2021